 A budding obsession with high points

-As we continued traveling down the East Coast in late 2018, we booked a nice lake-front campsite near Clemson, South Carolina, with the primary goal of enjoying some fall hiking and fishing in the mountains.
+As we continued traveling down the East Coast in late 2018, we booked a nice lake-front campsite near Clemson, South Carolina.
+Our primary goal was to simply enjoy some fall hiking and fishing in the mountains.

-Yet highpointing remained on my mind.
-Maybe we swing up state to Mt.
-Sassafras (South Carolina’s high point) for get our 6th state high point during our time there.
-And how far away was Brasstown Bald (Georgia’s highpoint)?
+Yet, highpointing remained on my mind.
+Maybe we could swing upstate to Mt.
+Sassafras (South Carolina’s high point) to get our 6th state high point during our time there.
+And how far away was Brasstown Bald (Georgia’s high point)?

-Unfortunately, fate intervened before we ever got the opportunity.
-A storm brought some unseasonably cold temperatures that dipped down into the 20s and 30s.
-We reluctantly canceled our reservations to South Carolina’s upstate, opting to head down to the warmth of Charleston instead, and then we were off to Florida for the winter.
+Unfortunately, fate intervened before we had the opportunity.
+A storm brought unseasonably cold temperatures that dipped into the 20s and 30s.
+We reluctantly canceled our reservations in South Carolina’s upstate, opting to head to the warmth of Charleston instead.
+Then, we were off to Florida for the winter.

 I certainly didn’t regret our decision to change our plans.
-We love being in the warm weather (and so we does our RV).
-Yet, there was just a teeny, little part of me that was a bit sad we’d miss seeing those two state high points.
+We love being in the warm weather (and so does our RV).
+Yet, there was just a teeny, little part of me that was a bit sad we’d miss seeing those two state high points we’d missed.

-As I thought a bit more about it thoughout December, I wondered why I felt so disappointed.
+As I thought more about it throughout December, I wondered why I felt so disappointed.
 Was I becoming obsessed with this weird goal of visiting state high points?
 Were we going to start planning our travel based on whether there was a peak to bag nearby?

 C’mon, now THAT was a ridiculous idea.
 Many of these state high points weren’t even real hikes.